 30 to 40 percent of Trendsetter’s business is done in Time and Material billing for oil fields.
 This billing requires submitting daily reports for clients to review and invoice.
 In 2017, these reports were manually calculated in excel, typed up into a report, and handed to the client off paper tickets on the timesheet.

 “This is where the T&M in HeavyJob has really helped us out.
 It used to take us two to three weeks to gather the bill before we could submit it.
 Then we would send it in to get it signed and paid.
 With HeavyJob, what we work on this week will be on the customers’ desk by the end of next week,” says Joel.
 “This has made a pretty big impact on us – It has helped our cash flow a lot better, and our customers are happier because they are not having to wait a month for an invoice that might put them behind.”
 As a result of using HeavyJob for their T&M billing, Trendsetter has seen customers favor them for their precise, clean, and honest billing.

 Trendsetter Construction, Inc. is a family-owned business located in Gladewater, Texas.
-The company was founded in 1978 by Joel’s father, Jerry Campbell.
-Year-after-year, the family has expanded their services in Oil and Gas, Petrochemical, pipeline construction, recycling, and excavating.
+Joel’s father, Jerry Campbell founded the company in 1978.
+Year after year, the family has expanded their services in Oil and Gas, Petrochemical, pipeline construction, recycling, and excavating.

 In 2019, the company added 120 employees, and their margins did not dip.